matter-labs/hardhat-zksync/packages/hardhat-zksync-vyper/README.md

     settings: {
       // compilerPath: "zkvyper", // optional field with the path to the `zkvyper` binary.
       libraries: {}, // optional.
 References to non-inlinable libraries
-      fallbackOz: false, // optional.
-Try to recompile with optimizer mode "z" if the bytecode is too large
       optimizer: {
         enabled: true, // optional.
 True by default
         mode: '3' // optional.
 3 by default, z to optimize bytecode size